dave/wildernessprime/content/expeditions/summer-haute-route-2018/part-2-tbc.en.md

 keywords: []

 ---
+![](https://res.cloudinary.com/wildernessprime/image/upload/w_800,dpr_auto/v1549633470/IMG_4374.jpg)

 The hike over the mountains to Gruben was a long way, but well worth the effort.

-![](https://res.cloudinary.com/wildernessprime/image/upload/w_800,dpr_auto/v1549633470/IMG_4374.jpg)

 The next day came a long traverse past the Lac de Moiry and up to the snout of the Moiry Glacier

 ![](https://res.cloudinary.com/wildernessprime/image/upload/w_800,dpr_auto/v1549643721/IMG_4416.jpg)

-The glacier was spectacular, and the cabin was the most amazing place.
+The glacier was spectacular, and the cabin was the most amazing place, perched on the side of the mountain overlooking the river of ice.

 ![](https://res.cloudinary.com/wildernessprime/image/upload/w_800,dpr_auto/v1549643855/IMG_4430%20%281%29.jpg)